ARMOUR Residential REIT Inc. (ARR): These Numbers Show Where NYSE:ARR Stock Is Going Next

-ARMOUR Residential REIT Inc. (NYSE: ARR) is -49.44% lower on its value in year-to-date trading and has touched a low of $4.38 and a high of $10.91 in the current 52-week trading range.
+ARMOUR Residential REIT Inc. (NYSE: ARR) is -45.77% lower on its value in year-to-date trading and has touched a low of $4.38 and a high of $10.91 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The ARR stock was last observed hovering at around $4.77 in the last trading session, with the day’s gains setting it 0.19% off its average median price target of $6.00 for the next 12 months.
-It is also 17.33% off the consensus price target high of $6.00 offered by 5 analysts, but current levels are 9.82% higher than the price target low of $5.50 for the same period.
+The ARR stock was last observed hovering at around $5.34 in the last trading session, with the day’s loss setting it -0.02%.

 Top 5 Cheap Stocks to Own Right Now